Frankie-Figz/Abacus/README.md

   If you'd like to see PassportJS in action, you can use this second test login:

     >email:cheveauxdelin@email.com  password: password
+  Seeds are can be found below:

+  -Keep in mind that using seeds to generate teacher accounts will cause a problem with the hasher.

+  -Either use the script found in seeds.js to resolve this, or make an account via running the application

+    /seeds.sql

   ## Images

   ### LogIn